Groups acting on trees with Tits' independence property (P): Invariant structures

-We also have the following correspondence between types of \scpo given by $O \mapsto \pi_{(T,G)}(O)$: \begin{enumerate}[(i)] \item Invariant subtrees of $T$, or equivalently, invariant \scpos of $T$ of type (a), correspond to \scpos of $\Delta$ of type (a). \item Inversion and general type actions do not have invariant ends.
-Otherwise, there are two kinds of invariant end to consider: \begin{enumerate}[(1)] \item If $\Gamma$ is a tree, the action could have a fixed vertex or be horocyclic, with no translations.
-In this case invariant ends of $T$ correspond to \scpos of $\Delta$ of type (c). \item If $\Gamma$ is not a tree, the action could be lineal or focal with a translation towards an invariant end.
-In this case invariant ends of $T$ correspond to \scpos of $\Delta$ of type (b), with the order of the associated cycle graph in $\Gamma$ corresponding to the minimal translation length of a translation towards the fixed end. \end{enumerate} \end{enumerate}
+We also have the following correspondence between types of \scpo given by $O \mapsto \pi_{(T,G)}(O)$: \begin{enumerate}[(i)] \item Invariant subtrees of $T$, or equivalently, invariant \scpos of $T$ of type (\ref{scposTypeI}), correspond to \scpos of $\Delta$ of type (\ref{scposTypeI}).
+(This was shown in Lemma~\ref{lem:TypeACorrespondence}.) \item Inversion and general type actions do not have invariant ends.
+Otherwise, there are two kinds of invariant end to consider: \begin{enumerate}[(1)] \item If $\Gamma$ is a tree, the action could have a fixed vertex or be horocyclic, without translation.
+In this case invariant ends of $T$ correspond to \scpos of $\Delta$ of type (\ref{scposTypeIII}). \item If $\Gamma$ is not a tree, the action could be lineal or focal with a translation towards an invariant end.
+In this case invariant ends of $T$ correspond to \scpos of $\Delta$ of type (\ref{scposTypeII}), with the order of the associated cycle graph in $\Gamma$ corresponding to the minimal translation length of a translation towards the fixed end. \end{enumerate} \end{enumerate} \end{rem}